itf/6s092/courses/IAP19/PS/PS29/content.md

 <question pythoncode>
+csq_npoints = 1
 csq_interface = 'ace'
-csq_prompt = "Implement quick sort!
-(In practice any sorting algorithm will pass this test, but implement quick sort!) `quicksort(A)`"
+csq_prompt = "Implement quick sort using Hoare partition scheme!
+(In practice any sorting algorithm will pass this test, but implement quick sort!) `quicksort(A) -> sorts A, returns None`"

 ## Define solution that will be printed to student.
 csq_soln = """